 When you start following a Paleo diet, it can feel like you're Superman and thus you never get sick of it because the recipes make you feel so amazing.
 So good that we begin to think we're invincible to illness but then we always end up being wrong about that.
 Once someone gets sick, everyone around them can easily begin experiencing everything from coughing, sore throats, headaches, chills and fevers to pure exhaustion.

 Well, at Civilized Caveman, we know the healing power of bone broth and this paleo chicken soup is perfect for moments like this.

 In the spirit of minimal effort, this paleo chicken soup is easy, finished in under 30 minutes and a perfect paleo cold and flu remedy.
-Ever since getting my Instant Pot for Christmas, I try to use it as often as possible.
-Coming up with new Instant pot recipes is fun and an easy way to add variety to meals with minimal effort.
-Yippee for another easy soup recipe.
+Using an Instant Pot can make it even easier for you.

 If you find yourself or someone in your family coming down with something, here are some perfect cold and flu remedies that will support you getting and staying healthy.

 - This delicious paleo chicken soup recipe

 - Hydration and rest – drink lots of clear fluid, lots of broth, and sleep a ton

 - Cinnamon – mix it with some local honey, and add to a hot tea that supports relieving your cough and congestion

 - For the rest of my natural home remedies, check out our post here

 We have been working on some new posts for homemade bone broth and have been doing a ton of research including figuring the perfect bone broth recipe: Which part of the chicken is best, which aromatics are best, diced or whole, time, and lots of other variables.
 One thing our team learned today is that it doesn't have to be perfect because it still tastes delicious.